 #3 – Prioritize regular communication and feedback

 Communication is a necessity in any business.
 Without proper communication, your teams would likely be mismanaged and mistakes are likely to be made.
-The need for more communication became apparent during the pandemic where many businesses were forced to operate remotely.
+The need for more communication became apparent during the pandemic when many businesses were forced to operate remotely.

 Due to many businesses not having the experience of working remotely full-time, communicating regularly was key.
-A survey revealed that 55% of workers identified not being able to communicate in person was one of their top three challenges to working from home.
+A survey revealed that 55% of workers identified not being able to communicate in person as one of their top three challenges to working from home.

 #4 – Recognize the value of taking breaks